 Attendance and Assessment

 Attendance is mandatory.
-The success of each session depends to a considerable extent on the students’ presence, as well as on their preparation and participation.
+The success of each session depends on students’ presence, preparation, and participation.

-Final grade assessments will be based on the combination of two exams, one mid-term and one final, and one large essay (10-15 pages) concerning a topic of free choice and based on primary sources and secondary literature.
+Final grade assessments will be based on the combination of two exams, one mid-term and one final, and one large essay concerning a topic of free choice and based on primary sources and secondary literature.
 A small percentage of the students’ grade will be derived from attendance and participation.
-Students opting for an Honors Contract will be given extra assignments.

-The 2 (TWO) exams will be tests of your acquired knowledge and understanding of the book by Brown, as well as the topics dealt with in the lectures and seminars, as well as the additional secondary literature.
-The book provides a general outline of the developments of Roman history, society and culture in Late Antiquity.
-The facts and the various backgrounds of events, both in time and in the city, are the framework of any basic historical understanding and mode of thinking.
+The 2 (TWO) exams will be tests of your knowledge and understanding of material in the textbook (H.H.
+Scullard, From the Gracchi to Nero), the topics dealt with in the lectures and seminars, and the additional literature prescribed for each class.
+The textbook provides a general outline of the developments of Roman history, society and culture in the period.

 As far as the essay is concerned, it is strongly recommended to start thinking of a suitable topic, including (some of) the appropriate material, right at the beginning of the course.
-In any case will you be summoned for a consult the week before mid-term, in order to establish an outline of the final essay.
-Essays count a maximum of 15 pages.
+Towards the mid-point of the semester, you will be invited to suggest an essay topic (with advice from the instructor).
+Essays have a word-limit of 3,000 words, including footnotes/endnotes.